zollak/homeassistant-syslog-receiver/README.md

 ## Installation via HACS

 1. Install the [HACS](https://hacs.xyz/) integration if you haven't already.
-2. Go to the HACS store, click on the "Add Repository" button, and search for "Syslog Receiver".
+2. Go to the HACS store, search for **Syslog Receiver**, or click on the "Add Repository" button and add repository URL `https://github.com/zollak/homeassistant-syslog-receiver`.
-3. Add the repository URL (`https://github.com/zollak/homeassistant-syslog-receiver`).
-4. Install the integration.
+3. Download, then **Restart Home Assistant**.

 ## Configuration